 Groundwater.
 Kirtland AFB is within the limits of the Rio Grande Underground Water Basin, which is defined as a natural resources area and designated as a "declared underground water basin" by the state of New Mexico.
 The average depth to groundwater beneath Kirtland AFB is 450 to 550 feet below ground surface.
 The Rio Grande Basin's source of groundwater is the Santa Fe Aquifer, which has an estimated 2.3 billion acre-feet of recoverable water.
-This aquifer is most likely recharged east of the installation in the Manzanita Mountains where the sediment soil materials favor rapid infiltration (KAFB 2018a).
+This aquifer is most likely recharged east of the installation in the Manzanita Mountains where the sediment soil materials favor rapid infiltration (KAFB 2018b).
 The regional aquifer is used for the installation's water supply.
 Kirtland AFB has a water right that allows it to divert approximately 6,400 acre-feet of water, or approximately 2 billion gallons, per year from the underground aquifer (KAFB 2016).

-- Surface Water.
+Surface Water.
 Kirtland AFB is within the Rio Grande watershed.
 The Rio Grande is the major surface hydrologic feature in central New Mexico, flowing north to south through Albuquerque, approximately five miles west of the installation.
 Surface water resources on Kirtland AFB reflect its dry climate.
 The average annual rainfall in Albuquerque is nine inches, with half of the average annual rainfall occurring from July to October during heavy thunderstorms.
-Surface water generally occurs in the form of stormwater sheet flow that drains into small gullies during heavy rainfall events (KAFB 2018a).
-Surface water generally flows across the installation in a westerly direction toward the Rio Grande. - The two main surface water drainage channels on Kirtland AFB are the Tijeras Arroyo and the smaller Arroyo del Coyote, which joins the Tijeras Arroyo approximately 1 mile west of the Tijeras Arroyo Golf Course.
+Surface water generally occurs in the form of stormwater sheet flow that drains into small gullies during heavy rainfall events (KAFB 2018b).
+Surface water generally flows across the installation in a westerly direction toward the Rio Grande.

+The two main surface water drainage channels on Kirtland AFB are the Tijeras Arroyo and the smaller Arroyo del Coyote, which joins the Tijeras Arroyo approximately 1 mile west of the Tijeras Arroyo Golf Course.
 The Tijeras Arroyo and Arroyo del Coyote are tributaries to the Rio Grande.
 They flow intermittently during heavy thunderstorms and the spring snowmelt, but most of the water percolates into alluvial deposits or is lost to the atmosphere via evapotranspiration.
 The Tijeras Arroyo, which is dry for most of the year, is the primary surface channel that drains surface water from Kirtland AFB to the Rio Grande.
 Precipitation reaches the Tijeras Arroyo through a series of storm drains, flood canals, and small, mostly unnamed arroyos.
 Nearly 95 percent of the precipitation that flows through the Tijeras Arroyo evaporates before it reaches the Rio Grande.
-The remaining five percent is equally divided between groundwater recharge and runoff (KAFB 2018a). - In the developed area of the installation, stormwater drains into small culverts towards Gibson Boulevard along the installation boundary.
-There are also four detention ponds in the area. - 42 Stormwater in the industrial/laboratory areas discharges through surface runoff or three large - 43 culverts that drain toward the Tijeras Arroyo in the south (KAFB 2018a). - 44 Kirtland AFB operates under three NPDES Permits: the MSGP for industrial activities, the MS4 - 45 permit for stormwater conveyances from installation development, and the CGP for construction
+The remaining five percent is equally divided between groundwater recharge and runoff (KAFB 2018b).

+In the developed area of the installation, stormwater drains into small culverts towards Gibson Boulevard along the installation boundary.
+There are also four detention ponds in the area.
+Stormwater in the industrial/laboratory areas discharges through surface runoff or three large culverts that drain toward the Tijeras Arroyo in the south (KAFB 2018b).